EyalMichaeli/SearchMaccabiDoc/README.md

 ## What you need to do:
 1. Open config.json
 2. Insert your Maccabi online ID & password
-3. Insert your doc last, first name and his city.
+3. Insert your doc last, first name and his city
+4. Insert the earliest appointment with the doctor (that I assume you already booked)
-4. Run the program
+5. Run the program